 “Oh, the weather outside is frightful, and the fire is so delightful…”

-I have yet to encounter an artificial version.
+I’ve yet to encounter an artificial version.
 Virtually every household in Vietnam will have these trees on hand.
-You’ve got to admire the determination involved with strapping one of those unwieldy clumps of branches and blossoms onto their bikes and maneuvering their way home in that rainy, slippery weather.
+You’ve got to admire the determination involved with strapping one of those unwieldy clumps of branches and blossoms onto their bikes and maneuvering their way home in that damp, slippery weather.